 History In An Hour offers a brief summary on the life and death of Osama bin Laden.

-Born 10 March 1957, Osama bin Laden was one of 52 siblings born to his billionaire father, Mohammed, and his numerous wives.
-Osama’s mother, Alia, was 14 when she married Mohammed and 15 when she gave birth to Osama (‘young lion’ in Arabic).
+Born 10 March 1957, Osama bin Laden was one of 52 (or more) siblings born to his billionaire father, Mohammed, and his 22 wives.
+Osama’s mother, Alia, was 14 when she married Mohammed, his tenth wife, and 15 when she gave birth to Osama (‘young lion’ in Arabic).
 Osama was the only product of this union.
 His parents divorced soon after his birth.

 Mohammed bin Laden had built from scratch a large building empire in Saudi Arabia and when, in 1968, he died in a helicopter crash – his vast fortune was distributed amongst all his children.